Forever 21 Responded To The Backlash Over Some Shoppers Receiving Atkins Bars With Their Orders

-Over the past week or so, a popular clothing retailer has come under fire because of a freebie it sent out with online orders, and despite their recent apology and explanation, the whole ordeal remains exceedingly cringe-worthy.
-Forever 21 responded to Atkins Bars being sent to some shoppers via an interview with BuzzFeed News, but their statement probably won't be of any consolation.
+Over the past week or so, a popular clothing retailer has come under fire because of a freebie it sent out with some online orders, and despite the recent apology and explanation, the whole ordeal remains exceedingly cringe-worthy.
+Forever 21 responded to drama over Atkins Bars being sent to some shoppers via an interview with BuzzFeed News.
 Diet bars?
 Included in clothing orders?
-I have no words to express how tone deaf and inappropriate this is.
-Unsurprisingly, a slew of Forever 21 shoppers began expressing their similar disgust on Twitter last week, asking the brand WTF they were thinking by including the bars.
+I have no words to express how inappropriate this entire situation is — but people on social media had several words to say.
+Unsurprisingly, a slew of Forever 21 shoppers began expressing their similar upset on Twitter last week, asking the brand WTF happened with these bars being sent out.

-As many users pointed out, the inclusion of the bars, which are produced by a company that makes products explicitly designed for weight loss, could cause customers to reflect on their body image in a negative way.
-Not only that, but it suggests that weight loss is important and that it's something everyone should be focused on, which it's most definitely not.
-To push a diet bar on a largely 20-something female customer base is inconceivable to me.
+As many users pointed out, the inclusion of the bars, which are produced by Atkins, a company many associate with weight loss-related products, could cause customers to reflect on their body image in a negative way.
+Not only that, but it may result in some customers believing weight loss is something everyone should be focused on, which it's most definitely not.
+To push an Atkins bar on a largely young, woman-identifying customer base is inconceivable to me.
 As exemplified by the storm of tweets the action resulted in, a lot of customers feel the same way.

 "Forever 21 is sending diet bars with clothes you order and that’s so insensitive holy crap like.... how about we don’t make someone negatively reflect on their body image when trying to just order some new outfits ? ????" wrote one user.

 "A not so gentle reminder that fat babes are #notyourbefore.
 We don’t have to diet to be worthy of living a full and happy life.
-So kindly fuck off, forever 21," wrote another.
+So kindly f*ck off, forever 21," wrote another.

 On July 23, BuzzFeed News published an article with a formal response from Forever 21, which read: